 • Buccal cells

 The type of sample used in age testing can significantly affect the convenience and accuracy of the test.
-The use of blood, saliva, and urine samples in age testing offers various advantages and challenges.
+Blood, saliva, and urine samples offer various advantages and challenges.

-Blood samples are highly reliable and provide comprehensive data on a wide range of biomarkers, including epigenetic and genetic markers, telomere length, and inflammation markers.
+Blood samples are highly reliable and provide comprehensive data on various biomarkers, including epigenetic and genetic markers, telomere length, and inflammation markers.
 However, they require invasive collection methods

-Saliva samples are less invasive and easy to collect, making them convenient for repeated testing, though they may have lower sensitivity and specificity compared to blood samples.
+Saliva samples are less invasive and easy to collect, making them convenient for repeated testing.
+However, they may have lower sensitivity and specificity than blood samples.

 Urine samples are also non-invasive and useful for measuring oxidative stress and some metabolites but may not be as comprehensive in detecting other biological markers.

-Technological advancements in sample processing have improved the reliability, validity, and comprehensiveness of these tests, ensuring that even less invasive samples like saliva and urine can provide valuable insights into aging.
+Technological advancements in sample processing have improved these tests’ reliability, validity, and comprehensiveness, ensuring that even less invasive samples like saliva and urine can provide valuable insights into aging.

 The choice of sample type can differentiate the tests’ applications and influence their practical use in clinical settings, balancing convenience and the depth of information gathered.